williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 [Recovery Transaction Object](#recovery-transaction-model) with `RECOVERY_CHALLENGE` status for the new recovery transaction.

-You always receive a [Recovery Transaction](#recovery-transaction-model) response, even if the requested `username` isn't a valid identifier to prevent information disclosure.
+You always receive a [Recovery Transaction](#recovery-transaction-model) response, even if the requested `username` isn&#8217;t a valid identifier to prevent information disclosure.

 ##### Response Parameter Trusted Application for Unlock Account
 {:.api .api-response .api-response-params}